fanf2/kbd/unix69/lego.md

   * 4 mm hex (4.6 mm corner to corner)

-not every beam needs a screw through the switch plate
+not every beam *needs* a screw through the switch plate but beams are very bendy so it's probably wise to err on the side of more fasteners rather than fewer.

-beams can be mostly held in place by press fitting with rivet nuts through the base, or with a screw in the beam hole recess (if the ultra thin super flat wafer head is not so thick it interferes with the switch plate above)
+apart from bendiness, beams can be mostly held in place by press fitting with rivet nuts through the base, or with a screw in the beam hole recess (if the ultra thin super flat wafer head is not so thick it interferes with the switch plate above)

-the switch plate needs enough screw holes to mount it and for rigidity; 8 is probably fine (my hhkbeeb has 6)
+the switch plate needs enough screw holes to mount it and for rigidity; 8 is a bare minimum (my hhkbeeb has 6)